 db2 get dbm cfg

-3) Setup the Transport LDAP behaviour of DB2 by running the following commands:
+3) Setup the Transparent LDAP behaviour of DB2 by running the following commands:

 4) PAM Configuration files must be setup correctly for the db2 service